RaulDiodiu/rap-handson-travel-docs/part2/README.md

 # Part 2 - Creating the Database Tables
-## Special note for the SocialBee Coursem
+## Special note for the SocialBee Course
 As you've already created these database tables before in the ABAP Dictionary section you can simply skip this part of the hands-on.
 Next, please continue with [3.
 Creating the Virtual Data Model (VDM) via ABAP CDS Views](../part3/3a.md).

 ## Requirement